mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

-id                int      Returns the ID of the flagtype. name              string   Returns the name of the flagtype. description       string   Returns the description of the flagtype. cc_list           string   Returns the concatenated CC list for the flagtype, as
+id                int      Returns the ID of the flagtype. name              string   Returns the name of the flagtype. description       string   Returns the description of the flagtype. cc_list           string   Returns the concatenated Subscriber list for the
-                           a single string.
+                           flagtype, as a single string.
 sort_key          int      Returns the sortkey of the flagtype. is_active         boolean  Returns whether the flagtype is active or disabled.
                            Flags being in a disabled flagtype are not deleted.